codewind-resources/rogue-cloud/docs/Developing-VisualStudioCode-on-Codewind.md

 2) After the download completes, run the installer (Windows) or install the package (Linux/MacOS).
 3) After the install is completed, run Visual Studio code.

+For Visual Studio Code, we recommend the 'Java Extension Pack', which includes tighter integration with the Java platform.

 ### B) Install the Codewind prerequisities: Docker, Docker Compose, and Git

 Installation prerequisites: